Best anti-chafing cream for triathletes in 2024

 We explain why a good anti-chafing cream is really worth the investment and share the best anti-chafing creams for running, swimming and cycling

-With the right knowledge, tools, and a bit of foresight, painful chafing can be easily avoided, leaving you to enjoy your training in peace.
+With the right knowledge, tools, and a bit of foresight, chafing can be easily avoided, leaving you to enjoy your training in peace.

 How can I stop my inner thighs rubbing when I run?

-Inner thigh chafe can be a very painful and sometimes embarrassing issue.
-This normally happens when you swap the running tights for light-weight shorts to keep cool during those summer runs.
-What you don't bank on happening is your thighs rubbing together and making you even hotter.
-This issue can happen to runners of any size, as it's largely genetics and body-type that determines whether your thighs rub together when you run.
+Inner thigh chafe can be a very painful and sometimes embarrassing ailment.
+This normally happens when you swap the running tights for lightweight shorts to keep cool during those summer runs.
+What you don’t bank on happening is your thighs rubbing together and making you even hotter.
+This issue can happen to runners of any size, as it’s largely genetics and body-type that determines whether your thighs rub together when you run.

-The friction caused can irritate the skin, making it inflamed and sore, and may even sideline your run training if you're caught unawares.
-Luckily, we have a solution for you!
-Anti-friction creams and anti-chafing sticks and balms can be a life-saver to keep you sporting your favourite run shorts all season.
-Simply apply a generous amount to the area that rubs, whether that's the thighs, around tight clothing like sports bra straps, under arms, or even on the nipples.
+The best anti-chafing creams and anti-friction sticks and balms can be a life-saver to keep you sporting your favourite run shorts all season.
+Simply apply a generous amount to the area that rubs.
+It works on the thighs, around tight clothing like sports bra straps, under arms, or even on the nipples.

 Is Vaseline good for chafing?

-You may ask, 'why can't I just use vaseline and save some money?'
-Though ultimately the choice is yours, there's a number of reasons why obtaining a specialist anti-chafe product is beneficial.
-Firstly, though classed as a lubricant, Vaseline can actually encourage chafing in some cases as it provides an extra layer of friction between your skin and/or the rubbing clothing article.
+You may ask, ‘why can’t I just use vaseline and save some money?’
+Though ultimately the choice is yours, there’s a number of reasons why obtaining a specialist anti-chafe product is beneficial.

 For more anti-chafing products, check out the best wetsuit lubes.